Cysteamine (By mouth)

 - Severe headache, vision problems, ringing or buzzing in your ears

-- Severe stomach pain, nausea, vomiting, loss of appetite
+- Severe stomach pain, diarrhea, nausea, vomiting, loss of appetite

 - Skin changes, easy bruising, red or purple lines on your skin